 - Poison ivy’s “leaves of three” are glossy-green, but are tinged with pink in the spring, and take on a brilliant orange in the autumn.

 - These leaves sometimes vary in appearance, however.
-They can be either shiny or dull, and some are toothed while others are not.
+They can be either shiny or dull, and some are lobed or toothed while others are not.
+Usually, they are shiny when young and turn dull green as a mature plant.

 - Poison ivy can grow as an erect shrub, a winding vine, or simply along the ground.